diya1827/-Generative-AI-for-Speech-to-Text-and-Summarization-of-Women-s-Right-to-Vote-Speech/README.md

+# Generative-AI-for-Speech-to-Text-and-Summarization-of-Women-s-Right-to-Vote-Speech

-# Generative-AI-for-Speech-to-Text-and-Summarization-of-Women-s-Right-to-Vote-Speech: This project leverages generative AI technologies to convert speech from a WAV audio file into text and subsequently summarize the content.
+This project leverages generative AI technologies to convert speech from a WAV audio file into text and subsequently summarize the content.
 The project specifically focuses on a speech about women's right to vote, aiming to create a concise and accurate summary of the original speech.

 Key Components: